HurricaneJames/react-immutable-proptypes/README.md

 * `ImmutablePropTypes.listOf` is based on `React.PropTypes.array` and is specific to `Immutable.List`.

 * `ImmutablePropTypes.mapOf` is basically the same as `listOf`, but it is specific to `Immutable.Map`.

-I am open to creating an `ImmutablePropTypes.iterableOf` that would validate against any `Immutable.Iterable` if anybody wants it.
+* `ImmutbalePropTypes.iterableOf` is the generic form of listOf/mapOf.
+It is useful when there is no need to validate anything other than Immutable.js compatible (ie. `Immutable.Iterable`).
+Continue to use `listOf` and/or `mapOf` when you know the type.

 * `ImmutablePropTypes.shape` is based on `React.PropTypes.shape` and will try to work with any `Immutable.Iterable`.
 In practice, I would recommend limiting this to `Immutable.Map` or `Immutable.OrderedMap`.
 However, it is possible to abuse `shape` to validate an array via `Immutable.List`.